siberoloji/siberoloji.github.io/content/en/blog/engineering/SoftwareEngineering/virtualization/2024-10-20-proxmox-vs-vmware-what-are-the-main-security-differences.md

 ---

 In today's digital landscape, where cyber threats are constantly evolving, the security of virtualization platforms has become a critical concern for organizations of all sizes.
 Two popular virtualization solutions, <a href="https://www.proxmox.com/en/" target="_blank" rel="noopener" title="">Proxmox</a> and <a href="https://www.vmware.com" target="_blank" rel="noopener" title="">VMware</a>, offer different approaches to securing virtual environments.
-This blog post will delve into the main security differences between these platforms, providing you with a comprehensive understanding to help inform your decision-making process.
+This article will delve into the main security differences between these platforms, providing you with a comprehensive understanding to help inform your decision-making process.